Arthur Guinness: Early life

 Many of the details of Arthur Guinness's life and heritage are unknown or disputed by historians, either because insufficient written information exists or due to the proliferation of rumours by his contemporaries.
 During his life, Guinness believed that he was descended from the Magennises of Iveagh.
 While the Viscount Magennis, a Gaelic Catholic noble and supporter of James II of England, had fled Ireland for France after the Battle of the Boyne, he left behind a portion of the clan who converted to Protestantism and changed their name to Gennis.
-DNA testing run by Trinity College Dublin, however, suggests that Guinness's ancestors were actually another County Down family, the McCartans, who lived in a village called Ginnies.
+DNA testing run by Trinity College Dublin, however, suggests that Guinness's ancestors were actually another County Down family, the McCartans, who lived in a village called Guiness outside Ballynahinch.
 Similarly, little is known about Guinness's father, but most historical records place his date of birth around 1690 in County Kildare.
 A popular rumour in Guinness's day was that his father Richard was the illegitimate son of a couple who had fled Ireland after the Battle of the Boyne, leaving their young child at an orphanage in Leixlip.
-By contrast, Guinness's mother, Elizabeth Read, is known to be the daughter of tenant farmers in Oughter Ard, also in County Kildare.
+By contrast, Guinness's mother, Elizabeth Read, is known to be the daughter of a land owner in Clonoughlis, also in County Kildare.

 Richard Guinness and Elizabeth Read married in the early 1720s, possibly in the parish church at Oughter Ard.
-While rumours at the time suggested that the couple had eloped while Guinness was working for Read's parents as a groom, this is historically unlikely, as the vicar would likely have refused to marry a couple without obtaining the bride's parents' permission.
+While rumours at the time suggested that the couple had eloped while Guinness was working for Read's parents as a groom on their estate at Clonoughlis, this is historically unlikely, as the vicar would likely have refused to marry a couple without obtaining the bride's parents' permission.
 By 1722, Richard Guinness was in the employ of Arthur Price, a vicar in Celbridge.

 Arthur Guinness was the first of five children born to Richard and Elizabeth.
-Likely born on Price's Oakley Park estate, Arthur was named for the vicar, who also served as his godfather.
+Likely born on his mother’s family estate Clonoughlis.
+Arthur was named for the vicar Arthur Price, who also served as his godfather.
 Guinness's exact date of birth is disputed by historians: while many sources suggest that he was born on 24 September 1725, the Guinness Company formally declared in 1991 that their founder's date of birth was on 28 September.
 His gravestone, meanwhile, states that he was 78 years old upon his death in January 1803, making it possible that he was born in 1724 rather than 1725.